pbi-tools/pbi-tools.github.io/docs/_posts/2022-07-05-dataset-deployment-preview-2.md

 A _live connection_ file is generated automatically as part of the deployment and is injected into the PBIX file compiled from sources.

 By default, the report name and destination workspace match those of the dataset.
-However, either setting can be customized in each environment:
+However, either setting can be customized for each environment:

 ```json
         "UAT": {